 Then, set spellfile using:

-Now, any words which are not in Dictionary, locate the misspelled word (use z=) and type zg.
+Now, locate the misspelled word using either [s or ]s and type zg.
 It will add the word under the cursor as good word in spellfile. i.e adds the words to your own dictionary.

 To undo this add (remove the word from spellfile), just use zug.
 To mark the mispelled word, type zw.
 To undo this action, use zuw.